It's impossible to answer them all. I'd never be able to do anything else all day, let alone travel!

 Buying an RV is perhaps the second biggest purchase most of us will make next to our house.
 In some cases, with kids grown and newly retired from our jobs, it becomes our house as more and more people embrace the fulltiming style of a life on wheels.

-And these days, Type B RVs seem to be at the top of the motorhome popularity chart.
-Many who bought larger Type A or C motorhomes are downsizing, or “rightsizing,” as some call it, for the more mobile and maneuverable Type B RV style campervan motorhome.
+And these days, Class B RVs seem to be at the top of the motorhome popularity chart.
+Many who bought larger Class A motorhomes are downsizing, or “rightsizing,” as some call it, for the more mobile and maneuverable Class B or eve the Class C RV style motorhome.

 I have several great posts for you to read and do your research.
 Here's a shortlist!
 You can always use our blog as a sort of RV Lifestyle “google” and search for answers to all your questions.
 Just look for that section to the right of any post – type in the main word of your question and see what we have for you!
 Try it!

 - Class A vs. Class B vs. Class C RV: Which is Right for You?

 - The 5 Best Small Class C and Class B Plus RV models for 2021

 - The Nine Best Class B RVs for 2021

 - Expert Advice on finding a Class B RV on a Budget in 2021